 Domestic (Calif.-based) nonprofit corporations must file a Statement of Information (Form SI-100) every two years.
-Online filing is strongly recommended, but you may also submit it via mail.
+Online filing is strongly recommended.

 Receiving a Stamped/Filed Return Copy

-When you complete the filing and payment process, you'll be given the opportunity to enter an email where a "stamped/filed" copy of the form will be sent after it's accepted.
+When you complete the filing and payment process, you'll be able to enter an email where a "stamped/filed" copy of the form will be sent after it's accepted.